OUELLETTE STOPS 31 SHOTS TO BACKSTOP MAINE TO 1-0 WIN OVER MINNESOTA DULUTH

-Junior goaltender Martin Ouellette made 31 saves for the Black Bears
+Junior netminder Martin Ouellette makes 31 saves for Black Bears

 ESTERO, Fla. -- The University of Maine men's ice hockey team shut out Minnesota Duluth 1-0 on Friday night in the first round of the 2012 Florida College Classic.
 The game was a rematch of Maine's 2012 NCAA Regional game.
 Martin Ouellette (St.-Hippolyte, Quebec) was outstanding for the Black Bears, stopping all 31 shots that he faced in goal.